In Genesis Rabbah we read:

 Later in Genesis Rabbah we read:

 “Rabbi Shimeon Ben Yehotzadak asked… from where was the light created?

 Said Rabbi Berachia in the name of Rabbi Itzchak: The light was created from the place of the Holy Temple, since it is written 'And behold the glory of the G-d of Israel comes from the way of the East' (Ezekiel 43:2) and there is no His glory except the Holy Temple, as you say: 'A throne of glory, on high from the beginning, the place of our sanctuary' (Jeremiah 17:12)“ (Bereshit Rabbah 3:4)

 The Holy Temple, that is, the Place on earth where G-d’s immanent Presence, His Shechinah, resides and fills our world with purity and holiness, is not an afterthought or addendum to creation.
 It’s not even the cherry on top of creation.
 The Holy Temple is the center and focal point of creation.
 It is ground zero from which all creation emanates.
 It is G-d’s residence among man.

-So on Sunday, the 18th of Tammuz, Jews around the world will observe a dawn to dark fast, commemorating the calamities that have befallen Israel on the 17th of Tammuz.
+On the 17th of Tammuz, Jews around the world observe a dawn to dark fast, commemorating the calamities that have befallen Israel on the 17th of Tammuz.
 They are

 - Moshe broke the tablets upon which were written the Ten Commandments when he came down from Mount Sinai and saw Israel dancing around the Golden Calf.